nschan/syri_gggenomes/parse.md

 # Multiple genomes

-Comparing two genomes is nice, but more are better.
+Comparing two genomes is nice, but more might be better.

-`parse_syri` can handle multiple outputs in one go:
+`parse_syri()` can handle multiple inputs in one go when those are provided as a list:

 ``` r
 file_list <- list.files("data", full.names = T)